What is Resilience Pathways Report?

 What is the connection between this initiative and NRCan's DRR Pathways Project?

 Resilience Pathways Report is funded from NRCan Pathways Project and is building on the foundations laid by the project since its inception in 2019.
-Understanding systemic risk and risk management has been the focus of the technical research, partnerships, BC DRR Hub concept, and URBC2020 which all key deliverables of the DRR Pathways Project and will be reflected in various pieces of the Resilience Pathways Report.
+Understanding systemic risk and risk management has been the focus of the technical research, partnerships, BC DRR Hub concept, and URBC2020 which are all key deliverables of the DRR Pathways Project.
+These components will be reflected in various pieces of the Resilience Pathways Report.
 The diagram below outlines some of the key components of DRR Pathways Project research and modeling.

 Understanding & Managing Systemic Risk